1000 Books and 500 Songs

 and still I had a very hard time to recollect the artists and titles.
 My directory of songs that I like to listen to contained 503

 files at the time.
 Hence the title of this page after a few removals; 1000 Books and 500 Songs.
+The book list have since been updated

 The database for books is a simple relational database, a lot simpler than the database for teaching material I once designed but never used.